-On 7 February 2023, the SEC announced its 2023 examination priorities, which included a focus on ESG-related advisory services and strategies that incorporate certain ESG criteria, including whether funds are operating in the manner set forth in their disclosures.
-This is the second year in a row that the SEC has prioritised ESG-related products and services, including preventing greenwashing.
-In line with these priorities, on 25 May 2022, the SEC proposed an amendment to the funds Names Rule, which would expand its 80% requirement to include ESG fund names.
-The SEC also issued a proposed rule related to ESG disclosures of funds and fund managers (the "climate disclosure rule for funds").
-If adopted, the rule would create additional disclosure requirements in a number of areas - including fund prospectuses, annual reports and adviser brochures - for entities that consider ESG factors in their investment processes.
+On 7 February 2023, the SEC announced its 2023 examination priorities, which included a focus on ESG-related advisory services and strategies that incorporate certain ESG criteria, including whether funds are operating in the manner set forth in their disclosures.84 This was the second year in a row that the SEC prioritised ESG-related products and services, including preventing greenwashing.85 In line with these priorities, on 25 May 2022, the SEC proposed an amendment to the funds Names Rule, which would expand its 80% requirement to include ESG fund names.86 The SEC approved this rule in September 2022.87 The SEC also issued a proposed rule related to ESG disclosures of funds and fund managers (the Climate Disclosure Rule for Funds).88 If adopted, the rule would create additional disclosure requirements in a number of areas - including fund prospectuses, annual reports and adviser brochures - for entities that consider ESG factors in their investment processes.
 The proposed rule applies to certain registered investment advisers, advisers exempt from registration, registered investment companies and business development companies.
-Looking ahead, the SEC is likely to continue its heightened focus on ESG factors in investment and company disclosures.
+In May 2024, Democratic Senators and Representatives asked SEC Chair Gary Gensler to finalise the rule to target greenwashing and other false ESG claims by funds and investment advisers.89 However, the SEC's ESG focus has been met with pushback.
+In the week following the adoption of the Final Rule for the Enhancement and Standardization of Climate-Related Disclosures for Investors, state attorneys general, energy companies and oil industry groups brought seven lawsuits in the Fifth, Sixth, Eighth and Eleventh Circuits.90 Pending the resolution of the Eighth Circuit claims, the SEC decided to stay the rule to avoid regulatory confusion.91 The Court could stay the Final Rule, which would offer the SEC the